IdrisGit/MarkUp/README.md

 Here are some of the upcoming features that will be added:

 1. :white_check_mark: **Real-time Markdown Preview**: Implement a feature that provides a real-time preview of Markdown formatting to the user.
-2. **Dark Mode**: Introduce a dark mode option for users who prefer a darker color scheme for the application.
+2. :white_check_mark: **Dark Mode**: Introduce a dark mode option for users who prefer a darker color scheme for the application.
 3. **Deploy with GitHub Actions**: Implement the deployment process using GitHub Actions to automate the deployment process.
 4. **User Authentication**: Implement user authentication functionality to allow users to create accounts, login, and securely access their notes.
 5. **Move Notes Storage to Database**: Migrate the notes storage from local storage to a database to ensure persistent storage and enable users to access their notes across devices.